cfcs/PongOS/README.md

 ## What is this?

 This is a [MirageOS](https://mirage.io) unikernel written in OCaml.
+It's mostly a demonstration / example of working graphics on this platform.

 It uses [mirage-framebuffer](https://github.com/cfcs/mirage-framebuffer) to handle the drawing and input handling.
 It is built on top of the [mirage-qubes](https://github.com/talex5/mirage-qubes) library.

 It can run as a Xen unikernel under QubesOS or as an SDL application under Linux/FreeBSD.

+If you're also interested in writing games in a functional language, I liked [this brief introduction](http://prog21.dadgum.com/23.html).

 ## Gameplay